syncfusion-content/blazor-docs/blazor/gantt-chart/state-management.md

 ## Enabling persistence

-State persistence allows the gantt chart to retain the current gantt state in the browser's local storage for state maintenance.
+State persistence allows the Gantt chart to retain the current Gantt state in the browser's local storage for state maintenance.
 This action is handled through the [EnablePersistence](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnablePersistence) property, which is disabled by default.
-When it is enabled, some properties of the gantt will be retained even after refreshing the page.
+When it is enabled, some properties of the Gantt will be retained even after refreshing the page.

-> The state will be persisted based on **ID** property.
-So, it is recommended to explicitly set the **ID** property for Gantt chart.
+> The state will be persisted based on the **ID** property.
+So, it is recommended to explicitly set the **ID** property for the Gantt chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt